iliophanis/video-chat/README.md

 Because this is a demonstration application, some limitations have been applied:

-- The allowed usernames are 'user1', and 'user2'.
 - The duration of chat rooms is set at 5 minutes.

 To test application, open app in two separate browsers tabs and sign in with the allowed usernames in each browser.